hasithamanage/NordicWeather/README.md

 ```

 > ⚠️ **API Key Security:**
-> Keep your API key private—do NOT share or commit your `.env` file to a public repository.
+> Keep your API key private.
+Do not share or commit your `.env` file to a public repository.

 ---